 Technically, Britney Spears didn't make it big until 1999, when she released "Hit Me Baby, One More Time," but she still counts as a '90s celeb.
 Once Spears unveiled her music and dancing, her fans couldn't get enough.
 She was huge.
 Then, she kind of spiraled.
 Remember when she shaved her head and spoke with a British accent?
 Yeah, I didn't think she'd ever make a comeback, but she did.
 Heck, Spears now has a residency in Las Vegas.

 7. Nick Lachey

 Where would the world be without 98 Degrees and Nick Lachey?
 Seriously, who knew that after 98 Degrees lost its boy band steam that its lead singer would still be somewhat famous.
-From hosting VH1's Big Buzz Morning Live with Nick Lachey to starring in his own reality series, Lachey's Bar, on A&E with his brother Drew Lachey, he's still stealing people's hearts.
+From hosting VH1's Big Buzz Morning Live with Nick Lachey to starring in his own reality series Lachey's Bar on A&E with brother Drew Lachey, he's still stealing people's hearts.

 8. Darius Rucker

 Hands-down, one of the best bands of the '90s was Hootie and the Blowfish.
 I mean, when a Friends story line ("The One with Five Steaks and an Eggplant") revolves around them, you know they're a success.
-Now, the band's lead singer, Darius Rucker, is killing it as a solo country singer.
-Plus, he even had a cameo on USA's Playing House .
+Now, the band's lead singer, Darius Rucker, is owning it as a solo country singer.
+Plus, he even had a cameo on USA's Playing House.
 See?
 Still famous.

 9. Mary-Kate & Ashley Olsen